 1997 Non-Employee Director Stock Option Plan.
 The Company's 1997 Non-Employee Director Stock Option Plan (the "Non-Employee Plan") provides for the grant of nonqualified stock options to purchase up to 250,000 shares of Common Stock to members of the Board of Directors who are not employees of the Company.
 As of August 25, 1997, no options had been granted under the Non-Employee Plan.
-Under the formula grant provisions of the Non-Employee Plan; (i) each outside director will be granted options to purchase 3,000 shares of Common Stock upon the completion of this offering; (ii) thereafter, on the date on which a new outside director is first elected or appointed, he or she will automatically be granted options to purchase 3,000 shares of Common Stock; and (iii) each outside director also will be granted options to purchase 3,000 shares of Common Stock annually on the day following the annual meeting of shareholders.
+Under the formula grant provisions of the Non-Employee Plan; (i) each outside director will be granted options to purchase 3,000 shares of Common Stock upon the completion of this offering; (ii) thereafter, on the date on which a new outside director is first elected or appointed, he or she will automatically be granted options to purchase 3,000 shares of Common Stock annually on the day following the annual meeting of shareholders.
 The Non-Employee Plan also permits discretionary option grants approved by the Board of Directors, and it is anticipated that upon completion of this offering the Board will grant an aggregate of 160,000 options pursuant to these provisions.
 All options granted under the Non-Employee Plan will have an exercise price equal to the then fair market value of the Common Stock.
 Options will become exercisable in one-third increments on each anniversary of the date of grant.